 By order of the Honourable Mr. Justice McEwen dated June 16, 2014 ("the June 16, 2014 Order") the activities of the Receiver set down in the Fourth Report were approved.
-The Statement of Receipts and Disbursements contained in the Fourth Report together with the fees and expenses of the Receiver and its counsel to May 31, 2014 were also approved.
+The R&D contained in the Fourth Report together with the fees and expenses of the Receiver and its counsel to May 31, 2014 were also approved.